Vegetable-SYC/fnk0073-docs/docs/source/fnk0073/codes/C/6_LEDPixel.rst

     :lines: 1-35
     :dedent:

-In the loop(), two “for” loops are used, the internal “for” loop(for-j) is used to set the color of each LED, and the external “for” loop(for-i) is used to change the color, in which the self-increment value in i+=1 can be changed to change the color step distance.
+In the loop(), two "for" loops are used, the internal "for" loop(for-j) is used to set the color of each LED, and the external "for" loop(for-i) is used to change the color, in which the self-increment value in i+=1 can be changed to change the color step distance.
 Changing the delay parameter changes the speed of the color change.
 Wheel(i * 256 / LEDS_COUNT + j) & 255) will take color from the color model at equal intervals starting from i.

 .. literalinclude:: ../../../freenove_Kit/C/Sketches/Sketch_06.2_RainbowLight/Sketch_06.2_RainbowLight.ino
     :linenos: